xgmitt00-220814/Type1toUnicode/README.md

 If you copy+paste text from their web-based viewer, most of it will be OK.
 But if you download the original PDF and open it Adobe Reader, the copied text will be garbled.
 Apparently, Internet Archive internally employs ABBYY FineReader to flatten and OCR such problematic PDF documents.

 Our scripts can preserve 100% document fidelity, but the process is not universal and can become rather laborious.
-Here is a PDF sample before and after repair, provided under [fair use](https://en.wikipedia.org/wiki/Fair_use) doctrine:
+Here is a PDF sample before and after repair, provided under [fair use](https://en.wikipedia.org/wiki/Fair_use doctrine):

 [T1tU_sample.zip](https://github.com/xgmitt00-220814/Type1toUnicode/files/15382176/T1tU_sample.zip)